 - Saul tried to trap David to death.
 David doubled the challenge and won Michal, Saul’s daughter as his wife.

-- In v.30, “…David met with more successthan the rest of Saul’s officers, and his name became well known”
+- However, in v.30, David takes up the challenge. “…David met with more success than the rest of Saul’s officers, and his name became well known”

 David’s Win-Win Attitude - Discussion